-51.8.
-A teacher should not be required routinely to participate in any administrative, clerical and organisational tasks which do not call for the exercise of a teacher's professional skills and judgment, including those associated with the arrangements for preparing pupils for external examinations such as invigilation.
+- 51.8.
+A teacher should not be required routinely to participate in any administrative, clerical and organisational tasks which do not call for the exercise of a teacher's professional skills and judgment, including those associated with the arrangements for preparing pupils for external examinations such as invigilation. - 51.9.
+Without prejudice to the generality of sub-paragraph 51.8, Annex 3 contains a list of tasks falling within the scope of that paragraph.